 “Gas” and “Thr”

-Trump has often decried the press coverage he and his administration have received throughout the course of his presidential campaign and young presidency.
-But his frustration with the media was possibly more glaringly evident with a January typo-ridden tweet.
+Trump has often decried the press coverage he has received throughout the course of his presidential campaign and young presidency.
+And his frustration with the media was glaringly evident with a January 2017 typo-ridden tweet.

 “Thr coverage about me in the [New York Times] and the [Washington Post] gas been so false and angry that the times actually apologized to its…..,” Trump said on January 28, 2017.

 Aside from not capitalizing the Times, Trump misspelled the words “the” and “has.”